glass-cms/glasscms/docs/commands/glasscms_sync.md

 ### Synopsis

-Synchronizes content items from a source to the GlassCMS API server.
+Synchronize content items from a source to the GlassCMS API server.

 The sync command allows you to import and update content items from external sources into your GlassCMS instance.
 It compares the items in the source with